furechan/mplchart/README.md

 ## Builtin Indicators

 The libary contains some basic technical analysis indicators implemented in pandas/numpy.
-Indicators are classes that must be instantiated before being used in the plot api.
+Indicators are classes and must be instantiated before being used as parameters to the plot api.

 Some of the indicators included are: